 Fisher-Gill Camping Barn

 This is a real back-to-basics haven: a small hostel with just one ten-bed dorm, plus a bathroom and kitchentte.
 It’s ideal for hikers and cyclists, although you’ll find free parking here too.
 It’s just five miles from Keswick, and there are mountains views all around.
 Unsurprisingly, given how small it is, the place as a whole is bookable.
 And if you don’t fancy cooking your own dinner?
 The King’s Head pub is only a mile away.

 The Lodge in the Vale

-This recently built B&B hotel (2010) is in a beautiful setting, with Thirlmere reservoir just ten minutes’ walk away; more adventurous walkers will appreciate that Helvellyn can be accessed on foot too.
-Parking and wifi are free; neat rooms are well-equipped (TVs, en suite bathrooms with showers) and the room rate includes a continental breakfast.
+This hotel is a recent addition to the Lake District: it was only built in 2010.
+It’s in a splendid setting, with Thirlmere reservoir only a ten-minute walk away.
+More adventurous walkers will be pleased to hear that Helvellyn can be reached by foot too.
+Parking and wi-fi are free; neat rooms are well-equipped (TVs, en suite bathrooms with showers) and the room rate includes a continental breakfast.
 There’s a bar, and an all-day coffee shop.
-Dogs are made very welcome (£10 a night, or a £15 one-off fee if staying longer).
+Dogs are made very welcome, although you’ll need to pay a small extra fee.

-The knockout location is what really sells this youth hostel – it’s by the lake and surrounded by mountains (the famous Haystacks walk can be done from the door), but civilisation is only a short walk away in the form of Buttermere village.
-There are dorms, private rooms (including family rooms) and camping pitches; a bed for the night starts at £15.
+The knockout location is this youth hostel’s biggest strength – it’s by the lake and surrounded by mountains.
+The famous Haystacks walk can be done from the door, but advantageously, civilisation is still only a short walk away in the form of Buttermere village.
+There are dorms, private rooms (including family rooms) and camping pitches.
 You can self-cater or eat in the bar/restaurant, where a cooked breakfast is served.
-Wifi is free in public areas.
+Wi-fi is free in public areas.